 3 Story:

+The peace of the world has been disturbed due to a deadly virus.
+The virus is well known as COVID-19 and has taken over the whole world in matter of no time.
+There are multiple agencies working on to stop the widespread of this deadly disease.
+In this game and agency named XYZ will send their secret agent ….

 The peace in this world has been disturbed virus has been spared on this world by an evil scientist everyone in this world has been effected our agency has to take serious action in this situation and has sent their agent on mission to find the cure for the virus he has to capture the victims and take their dna to the lab where the agency scientist will take the dna and try to make an antidote of the virus.

 3.1 Theme:

+Justified text

+This is a horror and action game as the world has been affected by the virus and our agent has to save the people on earth from this virus without getting effected.
+If our main agent fails to find the cure the whole world will be in danger.

+Original text

 This is a horror and action game as the world has been affected by the virus and our agent has to save the people on earth from this virus without getting effected.
 If our main agent fails to find the cure the whole world will be in danger.

 4 Story: